-Patricia Bashe and Barbara Kirby are both parents of children with Asperger Syndrome.
+Patricia Bashe and Barbara Kirby are both parents of children with Asperger Syndrome–a form of high functioning autism.
 They met through a website that Kirby developed called OASIS, which stands for Online Asperger Syndrome Information and Support.

 Bashe holds a master degree in Special Education and serves as director of the David Center, a non-profit organization in Long Island that helps families facing autism spectrum disorders.
-Kirby maintains the OASIS website and works as an advocate with the Asperger Syndrome Coalition of the United States and Homes for Independence, an organization helping autistic people own their own homes.
+Kirby maintains the OASIS website and works as an advocate with the Asperger Syndrome Coalition of the United States and Homes for Independence, an organization helping autistic people explore home ownership.

 Seven years ago, Bashe and Kirby collaborated on a comprehensive guidebook for parents of children with Asperger Syndrome.
 The 2005 edition is a completely revised and updated version of their original 2001 book.